Chiyotaikai Ryūji: Retirement

 In September 2009 Chiyotaikai withdrew from the tournament after suffering eight defeats in the first ten days.
 He had an injury to his left knee in addition to his elbow problem, and commented, "I have no power to fight once I get in the ring."
 Kadoban for the fourteenth time in the Kyushu tournament in November, he won his first two bouts but then lost eight in a row, his demotion from ōzeki being confirmed on Day 10 when he was lifted out by Asashōryū.
 He withdrew from the tournament after this defeat, but announced that he would return at sekiwake rank in January to try to win necessary 10 bouts designated by the JSA that would allow him to regain his ōzeki status.
 He stated he would retire if he failed to achieve this.

 After three straight losses in the January 2010 tournament, Chiyotaikai announced his retirement from sumo.
 His final match was against his longtime ōzeki rival Kaiō (who also broke the record for most makuuchi wins in this bout.)
 "I gave myself an ultimatum, so I don't have any regrets.
 I just don't have the power to continue wrestling my brand of sumo anymore," said Chiyotaikai.
 He remained as a coach at his stable under the toshiyori name of Sanoyama-oyakata.
 He had his danpatsu-shiki, or formal retirement ceremony, at the Ryōgoku Kokugikan on October 2, 2010.
 Shortly after the death of Chiyonofuji on July 31, 2016, Chiyotaikai was confirmed as the new head coach of Kokonoe stable, changing his name from Sanoyama to Kokonoe-oyakata.

 In January 2021 he and several of his wrestlers tested positive for COVID-19.
 The whole of the Kokonoe stable sat out the New Year tournament.

+In October 2023, Chiyotaikai was suspended after an underage makushita wrestler from his stable got drunk and had to be transferred to the hospital.
+He and the wrestlers involved in the drinking spree were subsequently expelled from the autumn tour.
+Nikkan Sports, quoting a source, later reported that Chiyotaikai berated the wrestler that was caught drinking, both in the hospital in Aichi where he had been transported and during a Sumo Association inquiry after returning to Tokyo.
+The source added that Chiyotaikai had punished the wrestler by making him do pushups for 30 minutes during sumo workout hours, and had banned the wrestler from going out for one year.
+A few days before the suspensions were announced, the wrestler was said to have run away from Kokonoe stable to return to his parents and had his top knot cut off at a barber shop.